clementchadebec/benchmark_VAE/README.md

 ...	return_gen=True
 ...	)
 ```
-If you set `output_dir` to a specific path the generated images will be saved as `.png` files named `00000000.png`, `00000001.png` ...
+If you set `output_dir` to a specific path, the generated images will be saved as `.png` files named `00000000.png`, `00000001.png` ...
 The samplers can be used with any model as long as it is suited.
-For instance, a `GMMSampler` instance can be used to generate from any model but a `VAMPSampler` will only be usable with a `VAMP` model
+For instance, a `GMMSampler` instance can be used to generate from any model but a `VAMPSampler` will only be usable with a `VAMP` model.
+Check [here](#available-samplers) to see which ones apply to your model.

 ## Define you own Autoencoder architecture

-Say you want to train a Wassertstein AE with a specific encoder and decoder.
-Pythae provides you the possibility to define your own neural networks as follows
+Pythae provides you the possibility to define your own neural networks within the VAE models.
+For instance, say you want to train a Wassertstein AE with a specific encoder and decoder, you can do the following:

 ```python
 >>> from pythae.models.nn import BaseEncoder, BaseDecoder